Statiko-dev/statiko.dev/content/en/docs/Set Up/5-configuring-nodes.md

 - `azure`:
   - `azure.sp.tenantId`, `azure.sp.clientId` and `azure.sp.clientSecret` must be set with the details of the Azure Service Principal
   - `azure.storage.account` must be set with the name of the Azure Storage Account created in the pre-requisites step
-  - `azure.keyVault.name` must be set with the name of the Azure Key Vault created in the pre-requisites step